Blockost/script-utils/README.md

 # script-utils

-A bunch of scripts in a bunch of language (hopefully) that I personally use
+A bunch of scripts in a bunch of languages (hopefully) that I personally use